rebecca1230/IntrotoIM/midtermProject/journal.md

     }
   }
   ````
-However, that was not effective, so I try to discover some solutions by checking the code of "Multiple object collision" from here: https://processing.org/examples/bouncybubbles.html.
+However, that was not effective, so I try to discover some solutions by checking the code of "Bouncy Bubbles" from here: https://processing.org/examples/bouncybubbles.html.
 Unfortunately, that was not helpful.

 ***For Goal 3***
 Frustrated about unable to achieve Goal 2, I decided to first work on Goal 3: create the score function.
 The tricky part is to let the score happen only when the puck is at a specific "y" range, and the following code that I first tried did not work: